ngareleo/control-tower/README.md

 # Control Tower

-A browser extension for autofilling huawei home router credentials
+A browser extension for auto-filling Huawei home router credentials

 ## How to install